 Kansas Advocates for Better Care: An association that advocates for older Kansans who require long-term care.

 Kansas Health Care Association: A listing of senior housing options in Kansas.

-If you have questions regarding elder law planning matters, please contact the experienced attorneys at Gaughan & Connealy for a consultation.
+If you have questions regarding trusts or any other estate planning matters, please contact the experienced attorneys at Gaughan & Connealy for a private consultation.
 You can contact us either online or by calling us at (913) 262-2000.
 We are here to help!